Near the end of this year, there will be a new presidential election in

 Online ballot return (online voting): The voter marks her ballot and transmits it to the authorities over the Internet through a service of Democracy Live.
 Among the

 OmniBallotcustomers and in comparison with the two previous modes, this is the least used.

 Following ethical and legal principles, Specter and Halderman limited

 their analysis to the publicly available parts of

+specifically the Delaware version.
 Therefore, as a general description

 OmniBallot architecture, they proposed the following: